google/crosvm/docs/book/src/building_crosvm/linux.md

 ## Cross-compilation

-Crosvm is built and tested on x86, aarch64, armhf, and riscv64.
+Crosvm is built and tested on x86, aarch64, and riscv64.
 Your system needs some setup work to be able to cross-compile for other architectures, hence it is recommended to use the [development container](#using-the-development-container), which will have everything configured.

 Note: Cross-compilation is **not supported on gLinux**.
 Please use the development container.